 BROWN markers with route numbers or road names indicate an OPEN ROUTE for use by motorized vehicles.
 RED markers indicate routes that have been CLOSED to all vehicle travel.
 No marker indicates a CLOSED route.
 Within the Rainbow Basin area, travel is permitted only on designated OPEN routes.

 Camping is permitted only in Owl Canyon Campground.
 This campground is first-come first-served and requires a per site fee.
 Each site has a table, shelter and campfire grates in place.
-A water tank and pit toilets are located in the campground.
+Pit toilets are located in the campground.

 Backpacking is welcome in the area.
 Fires are not permitted outside designated campgrounds.

 SafetyWeather extremes and poisonous snakes are desert hazards common to this area.
 Rainbow Basin has a flash flood risk as well.
 Avoid low-lying areas during storms.
 Remember that rain upstream can cause flooding even though it is not raining in the immediate area.